xianrenzhou/this_is_a_test/README.md

 ## Hi 👋.
-Here is the homepage of Intelligent Cognitive Systems Laboratory (iCOST), Beijing University of Posts and Telecommunications. test
+Here is the homepage of Intelligent Cognitive Systems Laboratory (iCOST), Beijing University of Posts and Telecommunications.

 <!--